DFE-Digital/architecture/principles/business-architecture-principles.md

 ---
 # Business Architecture Principles

 Business Architecture aims to achieve alignment between an organisation’s strategy and its operational delivery.

-For DfE, it can provide insight into how DfE’s capabilities, its organisation and information can be best structured and best used to bring value, through the delivery of DfE’s public service mission and, more broadly, through transparency, accessibility, sustainability and the efficient use of resources.
+For DfE, it can provide insight into how DfE’s capabilities, its organisation and information can be best structured and used to bring value, through the delivery of DfE’s public service mission and, more broadly, through transparency, accessibility, sustainability and the efficient use of resources.

-Business Architecture principles serve as a set of rules and guidelines that shape business architecture activities and, together with appropriate standards, provide the consistency and focus necessary to deliver high quality outcomes.
+Business Architecture principles serve as a set of rules and guidelines that shape business architecture activities and, together with appropriate [standards](https://standards.education.gov.uk), provide the consistency and focus necessary to deliver high quality outcomes.

-These principles should not be considered in isolation, rather they should build on [enterprise-architecture-principles](Enterprise Architecture principles).
+These principles should not be considered in isolation, rather they should build on [enterprise-architecture-principles](enterprise-architecture-principles).

 Like most principles, they intend to be enduring and seldom amended.